-Tin plating is the process of coating metals such as iron and steel with tin to create a lightweight, corrosion-resistant finish.
-The end product, called tinplate, is “highly suitable for roofing (and walling) material.”
+Tinplate is the product of the tinning process, where metals such as iron and steel are coated with tin to create a lightweight, corrosion-resistant finish.
+The end product is suitable for roofing and walling material.
 Terneplate is similar to tinplate, but refers to iron or steel that that’s been coated with tin as well as lead for added durability.

 Tin’s resistance to corrosion is what makes it important for tin plating, and the process has a long history — it was first employed in the early 1800s, when tin-plated cans were created for preserving food.
-More recently, tinplate accounted for 17 percent of tin consumption in 2011.
-That’s a sizable chunk, but well behind the amount used in solder.
+More recently, tinplate accounted for 12 percent of tin consumption in 2020 — a sizable chunk, but well behind solder.

 Brass is a bit of a different story.
-It’s an alloy made of copper and zinc, with the proportions of those metals varying depending on the properties required by the manufacturer.
+It’s an alloy made of copper and zinc, with the proportions of those metals varying depending on the manufacturer's requirements.
 Tin is also present in small amounts in some types of brass.

 This is an updated version of an article first published by the Investing News Network in 2016.

 Don't forget to follow us @INN_Resource for real-time updates!

 Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.